-- Others: There are other digital assistance devices, but they aren’t focused on search (notably Microsoft Cortana and Samsung Bixby).
+- Others: Other digital assistance devices aren’t focused on search (notably Microsoft Cortana and Samsung Bixby).
 There is no way (currently) to optimize for those ecosystems.
 However, we felt they were still worth a mention.

 Step 2 – Get Your Local Business Listed Online (if you are a local business)

 After selecting your desired voice search ecosystem, it’s time to get your local business listed online.
 Smartphones and other intelligent devices show business listings before traditional organic search results.
 That means that if your business listing is nonexistent or outdated, you won’t show up in the first results for searches on those types of devices.